David Douglas, 12th Marquess of Queensberry: Views on LGBT issues

-As a hereditary peer, Queensberry spoke in the House of Lords during the passage of the Sexual Offences Act 1967, which legalized homosexual acts in England and Wales.
+As a hereditary peer, Queensberry spoke in the House of Lords during the passage of the Sexual Offences Act 1967, which legalised homosexual acts in England and Wales.
 In 2016 he drew a contrast between his views on homosexuality and those of his great-grandfather John Douglas, 9th Marquess of Queensberry, well known for his role in the downfall of the Irish author and playwright Oscar Wilde.

-The 12th marquess explained that he had been delighted to associate his family with a liberalising measure because the Queensberry name "had become so associated with the way Oscar Wilde was pilloried in 1895".
+The 12th Marquess explained that he had been delighted to associate his family with a liberalising measure because the Queensberry name "had become so associated with the way Oscar Wilde was pilloried in 1895".

-Personal life
+Personal life and death

-Queensberry has been married three times: first in 1956 (div 1969) to Ann Jones (the actress Ann Queensberry), by whom he had two daughters; secondly in 1969 (div 1986) to Alexandra "Lexa" Mary Clare Wyndham Sich (daughter of Rev. Guy Wyndham Sich and Jean Denise Theobald), by whom he had three sons (the eldest born during his first marriage) and one daughter; and thirdly in 2000 to Hsueh-Chun Liao (廖雪君), by whom he had a daughter, legitimated by marriage (d.
+Queensberry was married three times: first in 1956 (div 1969) to Ann Jones (the actress Ann Queensberry), by whom he had two daughters; second in 1969 (div 1986) to Alexandra "Lexa" Mary Clare Wyndham Sich (daughter of Guy Wyndham Sich and Jean Denise Theobald), by whom he had three sons (the eldest born during his first marriage) and one daughter; and third in 2000 to Hsueh-Chun Liao (廖雪君), by whom he had a daughter, legitimated by marriage (d.
 2018).